light gray lines

 These metrics should never be used in isolation.
 A developer with high velocity but low review helpfulness is creating technical debt that others must clean up.
 On the contrary, an engineer with a lower velocity but a high contribution to documentation is creating leverage.

-Performance review structure
+Quarterly performance review structure

 Remote performance conversations require more deliberate design than in-person reviews.
 In distributed settings, context is thinner, feedback travels through text before tone, and silence is easily misinterpreted.
 Without structure, ambiguity expands – and minor misalignments quietly become long-term performance gaps.